 Types of quantum field thories

 In the absence of further fields besides gravity, the condition that such a configuration has precisely one Killing spinor and hence precisely one global supersymmetry turns out to tbe precisely that is a Calabi-Yau manifold.
-This is where all the interest into these manifolds in string theory comes from.
+One such remaining global supersymmetry in the lowe energy effective field theory in 4-dimensions is or was believed to be of relevance in phenomenology, see for instance the supersymmetric MSSM extension of the standard model of particle physics.
+This is where all the interest into these Calaboi-Yau manifolds in string theory comes from.
 (Notice though that nothing in the theory itself demands such a compactification.
 It is only the phenomenological assumption of the factorized spacetime compactification together with supersymmetry that does so).

 The original references are

 A canonical textbook reference for the role of Calabi-Yau manifolds in compactifications of 10-dimensional supergravity is

 Pierre Deligne, Pavel Etingof, Dan Freed, L. Jeffrey, David Kazhdan, John Morgan, D.R.
 Morrison and Edward Witten, eds. , Quantum Fields and Strings, A course for mathematicians, 2 vols.
 Amer.
 Math.
 Soc.
 Providence 1999. (web version)

 Discussion of generalized Calabi-Yau backgrounds is for instance in